officialzachward/vorto-coding-challenge/README.md

-# vorto
+# Vorto Coding Challenge
 My program that solves a version of the Vehicle Routing Problem (VRP).

-The problem statement is below, and the instructions on how to execute my code are below that.
+# Execution Instructions

+I have provided an `execute.bat` file for executing my code on a windows machine, and an `execute.sh` for executing my code on a mac/linux machine.

+Just double click on either one of these files (depending on your OS) and type in either a relative or a complete file path to the problem text file.

+The problem text file must be properly formatted, as described in the above problem statement.

 # Problem Statement